 The water system at White Birch Garden Apartments is operated and maintained by WhiteWater, Inc. If you have any questions about this report, please contact Stuart Harkins at 1-888-377-7678.

-Additional copies of this report are available upon request and at www.white request and at www.whitewateronline.com
+Additional copies of this report are available upon request and at www.whitewateronline.com